 If you have any difficulty downloading Respondus Lockdown Browser or signing into Blackboard, please email email@example.com.

 Instructions for the oral portion of the ISE Exam:

 Please note: If you are an International Teaching Assistant (ITA), you will not take the oral portion of the ISE Exam.
 You will need to take the ITA Exam instead.
 You can request an appointment for the ITA Exam at firstname.lastname@example.org.

-The oral portion of your ISE Exam will be given using Zoom.
-The oral exam only takes about 15 minutes, and you will be given a more specific appointment time before the day of the exam, or in the case where the essay portion of the exam is on Friday, the oral portion may be given on the following Monday.
-You will receive an email on the day of your exam with your exam appointment time and the Zoom link.
+The online oral exam will be given using Zoom.
+The oral exam only takes about 15 minutes, and you will be given a more specific appointment time before the day of the exam.
+Until then, you should plan to be available during the entire period listed in your reservation.
+You will receive an email on the day of your exam with your specific exam appointment time and your Zoom link.
 Please be available for at least 1 hour from this appointment time.
 Sign into your USC Zoom account 15 minutes before your appointment time.
-Make sure you sign into your USC Zoom account, and not a personal Zoom account.
+Make sure you sign into your USC Zoom account and not a personal Zoom account.
 You can ensure that you are signing in correctly by using this URL (usc.zoom.us).
 Once on this page, click “Sign in” which will direct you to sign in using your USC Network ID.
 Make sure that you have your USC ID or passport for identification ready to show on the day of your exam.

 When you enter the Zoom session, your testers might not be in the room.
 Don’t worry if you don’t see them right away or if, instead of entering the room, you receive a dialog box that says “Waiting for the host to start this meeting” or “The host has another meeting in progress”.
 This is normal and expected.
 Please DO NOT leave the room.
 Your testers will join you as soon as they become available.
 This may take up to 60 minutes.
 Please wait in the Zoom meeting room until they arrive.
 The interview will last approximately 12-15 minutes.